Construction of perfect tensors using biunimodular vectors: Acknowledgments

 \section{Acknowledgments}

 Author is grateful to Arul Lakshminarayan and Pieter W. Claeys for discussions and detailed feedback on the manuscript.
 Author specially thanks Andrew Z. Tirkel and Samuel T. Blake for discussions on perfect arrays, and Michael Rampp, Jiangtian Yao, Philippe Suchsland, and Gabriel Oliveira Alves for stimulating discussions.
 Special thanks to Wojciech Bruzda and Karol {\.Z}yczkowski for discussions and collaborations on related works.
+Quantum circuit diagrams used in this work were produced using Q-circuit package \cite{eastin2004qcircuittutorial}.

 \onecolumngrid